daemontus/computation-process/README.md

  - `Cancellable` and `Completable`: Function returns `Cancellable<T>` if it can be interrupted by a cancellation token from `cancel-this`.
-A function returns `Completable<T>` if it is cancellable, and it also returns `Incomplete::Working` whenever it is safe to suspend.
+A function returns `Completable<T>` if it is cancellable, and it also returns `Incomplete::Suspended` whenever it is safe to suspend.
  - `Computable<T>` and `Algorithm<CTX, STATE, T>`: An object implements `Computable<T>` if
    it can be driven into completion by repeatedly calling `try_compute`, which returns